Affostruction: 3D Affordance Grounding with Generative Reconstruction: Experiments

+\textbf{Metrics.} Following Espresso-3D~\cite{affogato}, we report average Intersection over Union (aIoU), Area Under Curve (AUC), Similarity (SIM), and Mean Absolute Error (MAE).
+Among these, we consider aIoU as the primary metric: since affordance regions serve as contact points for robotic manipulation, precise spatial localization matters most.
+Accordingly, we train with standard BCE, whereas prior methods~\cite{pointrefer,affogato} adopt focal BCE, which lowers MAE but at the cost of aIoU.

 \textbf{Results.} Table~\ref{tab:affordance_affogato} evaluates affordance grounding given complete geometry.
-We compare against OpenAD~\cite{openad} and PointRefer~\cite{pointrefer} using their official implementations, and Espresso-3D~\cite{affogato} reproduced from the paper description.
-Unlike existing methods that fine-tune vision encoders with discriminative objectives, our generative approach produces affordance heatmaps without additional vision encoder training.
-While this yields slightly lower AUC (72.0 vs 79.0) and SIM, we surprisingly achieve 19.1 aIoU---40.4\% better than Espresso-3D (13.6).
-Notably, despite not being optimized with discriminative objectives like prior methods, our generative formulation excels at precisely localizing affordance regions, as reflected in the substantial aIoU improvement.
-Moreover, our flow-based formulation naturally captures affordance ambiguity: multiple sampling iterations generate diverse yet valid affordance distributions for the same query (Fig.~\ref{fig:affordance_diversity}), demonstrating effective modeling of the inherent ambiguity in functional interactions.
+We compare against OpenAD~\cite{openad} and PointRefer~\cite{pointrefer} using their official implementations, and Espresso-3D~\cite{affogato} reimplemented following the paper.
+Unlike existing methods~\cite{openad,pointrefer,affogato} that fine-tune vision and text encoders with discriminative objectives, our generative approach produces affordance heatmaps without additional encoder training.
+While this yields slightly lower AUC (72.0 vs 79.0) and SIM, our method achieves 19.1 aIoU---40.4\% better than Espresso-3D (13.6), indicating more precise localization of affordance regions.
+This indicates that generative modeling of affordance distributions achieves stronger spatial grounding than discriminative approaches, even without task-specific encoder fine-tuning.